programmfabrik/fylr-plugin-custom-data-type-loc/README.md

     * easydb-standard

 ## updater
-Note: The automatic nightly updater is implemented and can be configured in the baseconfig.
+Note: The automatic updater is implemented and can be configured in the baseconfig.
 You need to enable the "custom-data-type"-update-service globally too.

 ## sources

 The source code of this plugin is managed in a git repository at <https://github.com/programmfabrik/easydb-custom-data-type-loc>.
-Please use [the issue tracker](https://github.com/programmfabrik/easydb-custom-data-type-loc/issues) for bug reports and feature requests!